-I use my heritage as stonemason as a conceptual base for my artistic work.
-I utilize the historical usage of stone-text-plates and seek to develop a contribution to the contemporary art discourse by carving texts, words and imagery in stone.
-The stone-text-plate, used for thousands of years across cultures and geographies, combined with my vocational training in which many techniques and formal aspects trace back from today to Romanesque and Gothic times, is for me a perfect vehicle to elaborate on the different contemporary implementations I intend to research.
+In my own artistic work I utilize the historical usage of stone-text-plates and seek to develop a contribution to the contemporary art discourse by carving texts, words and imagery in stone.
+Stone-text-plates have been used for thousands of years across cultures and geographies.

 Several stone slabs have been shown in Finland and abroad.
 The presentation is always drafted for the certain space.
 It varies from puristic hangings on walls to specially welded steel racks and colour framings.